# Install the remotes package

 ## saved from a working Google Colab session

-## https://drive.google.com/file/d/1EQvZnsV6P0eNjbW0hwYhz0P5z0iH3bsL/view?usp=drive_link
+## https://drive.google.com/file/d/1eN-Raj3Hlnml68ACZQ36VQRGZxFclneL/view?usp=sharing

-system("md5sum R_lib4scRNA.tar.gz", intern = TRUE)
+system("md5sum BIOI611_custom_R_lib_Nov_2025.tar.gz", intern = TRUE)

 ## required by scater package

-system("apt-get install libx11-dev libcairo2-dev") #, intern = TRUE)
+system("apt-get install libx11-dev libcairo2-dev", intern = TRUE)

-system("tar zxvf R_lib4scRNA.tar.gz")
+system("tar zxvf BIOI611_custom_R_lib_Nov_2025.tar.gz")

 .libPaths(c("/content/usr/local/lib/R/site-library", .libPaths()))